nsf-c-cas/yield-rxn/README.md

 ## Getting Started

+Note:
+The data can be found under the ./data/<data_name>/raw/ directories.
+The available data, with the <data_name> in parentheses, are:

+* Suzuki data (su)
+* Doyle data (dy)
+* AstraZeneca data (az)

 1. Run:
 ```
  pip install requirements
 ```
-2. Download the data from the below google drive links and put it in: ./data/<data_name>/raw/

-Suzuki data (su) (Link currently under maintenance, please check back soon)

-Doyle data (dy) (Link currently under maintenance, please check back soon)

-AstraZeneca data (az) (Link currently under maintenance, please check back soon)

-3. Prepare the domain features (chemical properties) by running
+2. Prepare the domain features (chemical properties) by running
 ```
 python 01_prepare_data.py --dataset_name <data_name> --use_rdkit_feats <rdkit or no_rdkit> --test_ratio <test_ratio>
 ```
-4. Depending on the type of the features you're using (with rdkit or no rdkit) you can do feature selection using:
+3. Depending on the type of the features you're using (with rdkit or no rdkit) you can do feature selection using:
 ```
 python 02_train_rf.py --dataset_name <data_name>
 ```
 If you're not using rdkit, you don't have to do feature selection because the feature set is not too large.

-5. To train the model, run:
+4. To train the model, run:
 ```
 python train_yield.py
 ```